Age and the Reach of Sociological Imagination Power, Ideology and the Life Course

-By applying the sociological imagination to examine recent breakthroughs in research across disciplines ranging from biology to economics, this book offers a scientifically and humanly expanded landscape for apprehending the life course.
-It explores the anthropological and organismic fundamentals that make the actual content of human experience so centrally important, and it also explores the mystery of why attention to these empirically established fundamentals has been so resisted in studies of individuals over the life course, and in policy and practice as well.
+Combining foundational principles of critical social science with recent breakthroughs in research across disciplines ranging from biology to economics, this book offers a scientifically and humanly expanded landscape for apprehending the life course.
+Rejecting familiar but false dichotomies such as "nature vs. nurture" and "structure vs. agency", it clarifies the organismic fundamentals that make the actual content of experience so centrally important in age and development, and it also explores why attention to these fundamentals has been so resisted in studies of individuals and individual change, and in policy and practice as well.

 1. Sociological Imagination and Human Aging

 2. Sociomatics: The Social Structuring Of Human Development and Aging

 4. The Social Organization of Human Development and Age, I: Historical And Cultural Variations